This website is free and supported by readers. This post may contain affiliate links. Read the disclosure for more info.

-For example, we assume each trade, $2 is required for commission.
-With 1:1 risk reward ratio, over 100 trades, we are still at the losing end if our system is unable to produce 70% accuracy.
-You can try out different Risk/Reward combinations in the spreadsheet.
+For example, we assume each trade, $4 is required for the round-turn commission.
+With a 1:1 risk-reward ratio, over 100 trades, we are still at the losing end, if our system is unable to produce 53% accuracy.

-If you think it is ok to risk a bigger dollars to earn a small profits, make sure you have a high accuracy system that really pays you.
+If you think it is ok to risk bigger dollars to earn a small profit, make sure you have a high accuracy system that pays you.

 The Advanced Calculator from Forex Smart Tools is one of the best retail money management tools I have used.
 It helps to calculate and fine-tune my overall risk plan before I put on a trade.

 It is a robust tool that caters to different trading styles including cost-averaging, stop-and-reverse, and multi-leg positions, etc.

 If you are interested in finding more about the journaling tools I use in my trading, check out the resource page for more details.

 What is your winning rate and risk-reward ratio in your trading?
 Which money management tool do you use for your trading?

 Do you have any questions or comments?
 Please feel free to drop me a line in the comment section.
 I am happy to help.